SRamsey73/VexTransmission/README.md

 # VexTransmission
-This repository is an archival of Vex Transmission Source Code
+This repository is an archival of Vex Transmission source code